buildbuddy-io/buildbuddy/docs/enterprise-api.md

 }
 ```

+To check whether an invocation is still in progress, you can check whether
+`bazel_exit_code` is set.
+If it is unset, the invocation is still in progress.
+If it is set, the invocation has completed.

 ## GetLog

 The `GetLog` endpoint allows you to fetch build logs associated with an invocation ID.
 View full [Log proto](https://github.com/buildbuddy-io/buildbuddy/blob/master/proto/api/v1/log.proto).